 To wrap a turon, you can use a basic egg roll or spring roll technique where you center the saba and jackfruit about two inches from the bottom corner.

 Take the bottom corner and fold over the filling, take the left and right corners and fold them towards the middle, and continue rolling upwards and sealing with water.
+For a more in-depth tutorial, read our how to wrap a spring roll post.

 Personally, I LOVE more crunch and prefer using a much easier technique that’s popular for many Filipino catering companies.
 All you have to do is add the sugar-coated saba slice and jackfruit filling in the center, take the bottom corner and fold over the filling, and continue to roll upwards until it’s complete.
 Seal the last corner with water.
 This roll will give you a more crunchy surface area.